-All forms of firearms are very dangerous to life if they are used in assaults and robberies, but the handgun is the major hazard, particularly in big cities, because handguns are much more likely to be used in criminal violence than shotguns and rifles.
-Handguns are slightly more than one-third of all firearms owned by civilians in the United States, but they are used in more than 75% of all gun killings and in even larger /// portions of robberies.
+8. All forms of firearms are very dangerous to life if they are used in assaults and robberies, but the handgun is the major hazard, particularly in big cities, because handguns are much more likely to be used in criminal violence than shotguns and rifles.
+Handguns are slightly more than one-third of all firearms owned by civilians in the United States, but they are used in more than 75% of all gun killings and in even larger portions of robberies.
 The handgun is small, easy to carry and conceal, and deadly at short range.
-Handguns are the priority concern of law enforcement everywhere.
+Handguns are the priority concern of law enforcement everywhere.4

-&lt;sup>2 Zimring, Franklin E. "The Medium is the Message: Firearms Caliber as a Determinant of the Death Rate from Assault," Journal of Legal Studies 1:97 (1972).
-See Philip J. Cook, "The Technology of Personal Violence," Crime and Justice 14:1 (1991).
+2 Zimring, Franklin E. "The Medium is the Message: Firearms Caliber as a Determinant of the Death Rate from Assault," Journal of Legal Studies 1:97 (1972).
+See Philip J. Cook, "The Technology of Personal Violence,' Crime and Justice 14:1 (1991).

-&lt;sup>3 Zimring, Franklin E. and James Zuehl.
+3 Zimring, Franklin E. and James Zuehl.
 "Victim Injury and Death in Urban Robbery: A Chicago Study," Journal of Legal Studies 15:1 (1986).

-The special dangers of handgun use in violence have produced a wide variety of different legal strategies to minimize the rate of handgun misuse.
+- The special dangers of handgun use in violence have produced a wide variety of different legal strategies to minimize the rate of handgun misuse.
 Many nations attempt to restrict both the number of such firearms owned by citizens and reasons why citizens might be permitted to own them.
-But California, like most U.S. states, allows competent adults to own handguns if they have no major record of criminal conviction.
+But California, like most U.S. states, allows competent adults to own handguns if they have no major record of criminal conviction. - 10.
 Because California does not restrict eligibility of most citizens to own handguns or the volume of guns owned, the state's first line of defense against the use of such weapons in street crime is a series of restrictions on the time, place and manner of handgun use.
-California law prohibits the carrying of concealed deadly weapons without a special permit.
-The state law delegates the authority to establish standards and make individual decisions to county law enforcement.
+California law prohibits the carrying of concealed deadly weapons in public without a special permit.
+The state law delegates the authority to establish standards and make individual decisions in Orange County to the county sheriff.
 The goal here is to distinguish uses of handguns that do not pose a special threat to the public (such as storage and use in the owner's home) from uses that pose greater threats to public safety (such as the carrying of concealed weapons in streets and public places).
 The special danger of a hidden handgun is that it can be used against persons in public robbery and assault.
 The concealment of a handgun means that other citizens and police don't know it is in their shared space until it is brandished.
+Concealed handguns are a special problem for police because an armed police officer has no warning that persons carrying concealed handguns are doing so.
+A police officer will be vulnerable to an element of surprise that will not be present if a person is openly carrying a firearm. - 11.
+Of course not all of those carrying concealed handguns intend to use them as instruments of public harm.
+But the existence of a loaded weapon is a hidden danger.